metatensor/metatensor/docs/src/goals.rst

 The second objective of metatensor is to provide functionalities to be a tool for developing new models.
-While it is possible to use metatensor to only exchange data between libraries (and immediately convert everything to library-specific formats); we also provide tools to operate directly on metatensor data.
+While it is possible to use metatensor to only exchange data between libraries (and immediately convert everything to library-specific formats), we also provide tools to operate directly on metatensor data.
 This enable models to handle sparse data and have low memory consumption; as well as keeping rich metadata around for easier debugging and understanding of the model behavior.

 One part of these tools is the set of low-level :ref:`operations
 <metatensor-operations>` we provide as part of the Python interface to
 metatensor.
-By using combining multiple operations, you can build custom machine learning models, using data and representations coming from arbitrary metatensor-compatible libraires in the ecosystem.
+By combining multiple operations, you can build custom machine learning models, using data and representations coming from arbitrary metatensor-compatible libraires in the ecosystem.
 Using these operations allow you to keep your data in metatensor format across the whole ML pipeline;